Typetura/Typetura/README.md

 }
 ```

 Awesome!
-You should be seeing typetura working.
+You should be seeing Typetura working.
 But you might be thinking the effect is happening over too wide a range.
 By default, the keyframes map to a viewport range of `0px` to `1600px` wide.
 Change the max to `960px` adding `--tt-max: 960;` either locally on the `h1` or globally on the `body`.

 So far, your CSS should look something like this: